 What opportunities are available for USO volunteers?

-The USO of Metropolitan New York offers a variety of volunteer opportunities, from assisting troops and families at one of our centers, to helping with special events, to delivering USO programs such as United Through Reading®.
+The USO of Metropolitan New York offers a variety of volunteer opportunities, from assisting troops and families at one of our centers, to helping with special events, to delivering USO programs such as Bob Hope Legacy Reading Program.
 At times, we are also able to customize opportunities to volunteers’ skills and interests.

 How do I volunteer with the USO in the Tristate Area (Connecticut, New Jersey, New York)?